Mycelium composite

 Alison Mears, Director, Healthy Materials Lab

-from insight to intervention
+§ 05 · from insight to intervention

-Three concepts came out of this — each attacking a different point where healthy materials fall out.
+Three concepts came out of this, each attacking a different point where healthy materials fall out.

-Pre-assembled spec packages for common NYC interior scopes (unit renovation, corridor, lobby, bathroom) that swap in vetted healthier / lower-carbon materials, with a simple cost + maintenance + carbon comparison to “business-as-usual.”
+Pre-assembled spec packages for common NYC interior scopes (unit renovation, corridor, lobby, bathroom) that swap in vetted healthier / lower-carbon materials, with a simple cost + maintenance + carbon comparison to “business as usual.”
 It attacks cost fear at the earliest spec stage and keeps healthy options as the default instead of being value-engineered out.

 Builds on HML's curated collections and NYC's Enterprise Green Communities Criteria.